Looking for Dog Walking Insurance?

-If you’re out and about walking dogs, then you’re more than likely to come across members of the general public and their property and this is where some dog walker insurance comes in handy.
-This type of dog walker insurance can be particularly handy if one of the dogs you’re walking causes any injury or damage and the third party wants to claim compensation or legal expenses or if you cause any damage during a pet home visit.
+If you’re out and about walking dogs, then you’re more than likely to come across members of the general public and their property and this is where public liability insurance for dog walkers comes in handy.
+This type of dog walking insurance typically provides cover if a dog you’re walking causes any injury or damage and the third party wants to claim compensation or legal expenses or if you cause any damage during a pet home visit.

 If you’ve got employees working with you to walk dogs or help groom then by law, you’re required to take out employers’ liability insurance.
-This will help take the financial sting away if they’re injured or become ill whilst at work – and with over-excited dogs bounding around it could come in handy!
+This type of dog walking business insurance will help take the financial sting away if your employees are injured or become ill whilst at work – and with over-excited dogs bounding around during a walk it could come in handy!

 Care, custody & control of animals insurance

-With such a responsibility to care for someone else’s animal, it might be worth looking at a care, custody and control of animals insurance policy.
-This can help you cover associated costs if the four-legged friend gets lost or injured during their time with you:
+With such a responsibility to care for someone else’s dog, it might be worth looking at a care, custody and control of animals insurance policy.
+This can help you cover associated costs if the dog gets lost or injured during their time with you:

 Sometimes tools and equipment can be covered under a general business insurance policy, however if it’s not then you might want to think about taking out a tools insurance policy.
 This can help to cover you for leads, harnesses and anything you may use to groom the dogs in your care.